Updated on 19th May, 2023 by Martin Astley

 Still having trouble?

-Don’t forget, we offer cover for a range of household appliances to ensure you have peace of mind should yours ever suffer a breakdown.
-Please contact us via our website or on 0345 3192 247 to find out more.
+Don’t forget; we offer kitchen appliance insurance to ensure peace of mind should you ever suffer a breakdown.
+Please contact us via our website or 0345 3192 247 to learn more.
 Or call us today for urgent assistance.
-Our technical teams will run through some simple diagnostics to see if it can be fixed over the phone and if not, they’ll send a manufacturer engineer where possible to take a look.
+Our technical teams will run some simple diagnostics to see if it can be fixed over the phone, and if not, they’ll send a manufacturer engineer, where possible, to take a look.

-Don’t attempt to repair the appliance yourself unless you’re really confident what you’re doing.
-A number of things could go wrong including risks of jamming, electrocution, burns, scalds, cuts and much more.
-We’ve got a number of highly skilled engineers up and down the country – so you’ll never be far from help when you need it most.
+Don’t attempt to repair the appliance unless you’re confident about what you’re doing.
+Several things could go wrong, including risks of jamming, electrocution, burns, scalds, cuts, and much more.
+We’ve got several highly skilled engineers up and down the country – so you’ll never be far from help when needed.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.